dscho/pagefind-xkcd-demo/content/comics/2007-11-23-close-to-you.md

   We should probably talk about this before the wedding.
 img: https://imgs.xkcd.com/comics/close_to_you.png
 ---
+[Cueball is singing to a zombie girl, who has wiggly lines and unkempt hair.
+Musical notes appear around Cueball's words.]

-Man: <<Singing>> Why do birds suddenly appear
+Cueball: Why do birds suddenly appear

+[Still singing.]

-Man: <<Singing>> Every tiiiime you are neeear
+Cueball: Every tiiiime you are neeear

+[Cueball stops singing.
+He looks up.]

-Man: Wait, are those turkey vultures?
+Cueball: Wait, are those turkey vultures?

+[Cueball turns to the zombie.]

-Man: Okay, listen, are you a zombie?
+Cueball: Okay, listen, are you a zombie?

-Woman: Hurrghhh...
+Zombie Girl: Hurrghhh...

-{{We should probably talk about this before the wedding.}}